dlabrecq/training-scenarios/charts/area-chart/intro.md

-TEST In this scenario, you will learn how to use PatternFly React area chart components for the first time.
+TEST2 In this scenario, you will learn how to use PatternFly React area chart components for the first time.